-

 Machine Learning as a Tool for Hypothesis Generation Q. J. Econ.
 (IF 11.1) Pub Date : 2024-01-11 Jens Ludwig, Sendhil Mullainathan

 While hypothesis testing is a highly formalized activity, hypothesis generation remains largely informal.
 We propose a systematic procedure to generate novel hypotheses about human behavior, which uses the capacity of machine learning algorithms to notice patterns people might not.
-We illustrate the procedure with a concrete application: judge decisions about who to jail.
-We begin with a striking fact:
+We illustrate the procedure with a concrete application: judge decisions about whom to jail.
+We begin with a striking

 -